-25.2 Purchases of Services
+24.2 Purchases of Services

 The Group purchased services from related parties on the basis of price lists in force with non-related parties.
-The amounts of transactions are presented as part of the Cost of Sales and Services account in the consolidated statements of comprehensive income (see Note 19.1) while the related outstanding payables for services obtained as of December 31, 2013 and 2012 are presented as part of Trade Payables under the Trade and Other Payables account (see Note 17).
+The amounts of transactions are presented as part of the Cost of Sales and Services account in the consolidated statements of comprehensive income (see Note 19.1) while the related outstanding payables for services obtained in 2013 and 2012 are presented as part of Trade Payables under the Trade and Other Payables account (see Note 17).

-25.3 Rentals
+24.3 Rentals